react-epfl/shindig-react/open_social_api.md

 It is possible to filter the activities by specifying the parameters *filterBy* (name of the field you want to filter), *filterOp* ( **contains**, **startsWith**, **equals**, **exists**) and *filterValue* (Value of the filter).

 It is also possible to limit the number of answers using the parameter *count*, and to specify an offset with *startIndex*.
 Note that the total number of results (independently from *count*) will still be available in the field *totalResults*.
 You can also order the results (by update date) using the parameter *sortOrder*.
 As defined is the specification, default is **ascending** (oldest activities first), in order to get the last activities first, it is necessary specify it as **descending**.

+The *updatedSince* parameter allows to get only the activities that have been updted or created since a certain date.
+The date have to be provided in the ISO8601 format.

 Example : Retrieve activities corresponding to the last 10 visits of the space with id 1234 :